awslabs/amazon-kinesis-aggregators/README.md

 ### Metrics Service

-By default Aggregators only has the ability to integrate with CloudWatch for the purposes of Metrics dashboarding and alerting.
-However, it is reasonable to consider wanting to push metrics to platforms such as Ganglia or New Relic.
-In these cases, you would provide an implementation of the com.amazonaws.services.kinesis.aggregators.metrics.IMetricsEmitter.
-This implementation would conform to:
+Aggregators provides the ability to push the aggregated data to a metrics service.
+The built in metrics service is Amazon CloudWatch (http://aws.amazon.com/cloudwatch), which is ideal for dashboarding and alerting.
+However, you might want to push metrics to platforms such as Ganglia or New Relic.
+In these cases, you would provide an implementation of com.amazonaws.services.kinesis.aggregators.metrics.IMetricsEmitter:

 ```
 /**